-EPA is proposing several rulemaking actions for the Maryland portion of the Martinsburg Area: (1) To redesignate the Area to attainment for the 1997 annual $PM{2.5}$ NAAQS; (2) to approve into the Maryland SIP, the associated maintenance plan for the 1997 annual $PM{2.5}$ NAAQS; and (3) to approve the 2017 and 2025 $\ensuremath{\text{PM}{2.5}}$ and $\ensuremath{\text{NO}X}$ MVEBs for transportation conformity purposes.
-EPA's proposed approval of the redesignation request and maintenance plan for the 1997 annual PM2.5 NAAQS is based upon EPA's determination that the Martinsburg Area continues to attain the 1997 annual PM2.5 NAAQS, and that all other redesignation criteria have been met for the Maryland portion of the Area.
-The following is a description of how the December 12, 2013 Maryland submittal satisfies the requirements of section 107(d)(3)(E) of the CAA for the 1997 annual PM2.5 NAAQS.
+EPA is proposing several rulemaking actions for the Baltimore Area: (1) To redesignate the Area to attainment for the 1997 annual PM{2.5} NAAQS; (2) to approve into the Maryland SIP the associated maintenance plan for the 1997 annual $PM{2.5}$ NAAQS; and, (3) to approve the 2017 and 2025 $PM{2.5}$ and NO_X MVEBs for the Baltimore Area for transportation conformity purposes.
+EPA's proposed approval of the redesignation request and maintenance plan for the 1997 annual PM{2.5} NAAQS is based upon EPA's determination that the Area continues to attain the 1997 annual PM{2.5} NAAQS, and that all other redesignation criteria have been met for the Baltimore Area.
+The following is a description of how the December 12, 2013 Maryland submittal satisfies the requirements of section 107(d)(3)(E) of the CAA for the 1997 annual PM{2.5} NAAQS.